danilofreire/incentives-healthcare/README.md

 You can cite the article as:

 > Freire, D. and Mignozzetti, U. 2021.
-"Financial Incentives and Healthcare Provision: Evidence from an Experimental *Aedes aegypti* Control Programme in Brazil", _BioArXiv_, DOI: <https://doi.org/10.31235/osf.io/9a6ch>.
+"Financial Incentives and Healthcare Provision: Evidence from an Experimental *Aedes aegypti* Control Programme in Brazil".

 BibTeX entry: